Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Case Study

-where $\lambda_{i, t}$ is the abundance at site $i$ during year $t$ and YEAR$_{t}$ is the specific year corresponding to $t$.
-We standardize the $YEAR$ covariate to have mean zero and a standard deviation of one.
-This case study presents a unique test of the models as the acoustic data are temporally dense ($J = 42$ repeated visits for most site-year combinations) but spatially sparse (only $R = 4$ sites), while the count data are temporally sparse (only $T = 2$ repeated visits at some sites) but spatially dense ($I = 25$ sites).
-The sparseness of the data resulted in slower convergence and higher autocorrelation in the MCMC chains, and so for each model we ran three chains of 200,000 iterations with a burn in period of 60,000 and a thin by 50, ultimately resulting in 8400 samples from the posterior distribution of the parameters for each model.
+where $\epsilon_{i, j}$ is extra variability in the number of vocalizations detected at site $i$ during survey $j$, and $a_v$ is an estimated parameter controlling the amount of overdispersion.
+We modeled $\delta_{i, j}$ according to $\text{log}(\delta_{i, j}) = \gamma_{0, i, \text{DAY}_j}$, where $\gamma_{0, i, \text{DAY}_j}$ is a normally distributed random effect (e.g., $\gamma_{0, i, \text{DAY}_j} \sim \text{Normal}(0, \tau_{\text{DAY}})$) to account for variation in the vocalization production rate across days.
+The probability of detecting at least one vocalization ($\pi_{i, j}$) was modeled as $\text{logit}(\pi_{i, j}) = \alpha_0 + \alpha_1 \cdot N_i$, while we assumed that the detection probability for the count data was constant ($p_{i, l} = p$) after exploratory data analysis revealed little variation in repeated counts across sites.
+We modeled expected abundance as a linear function of year in order to assess the ability of the four models to estimate trends across the three years.
+More specifically, abundance is modeled as $\text{log}(\lambda_{i, t}) = \beta_0 + \beta_1 \cdot \text{YEAR}_{t}$, where $\lambda_{i, t}$ is the abundance at site $i$ during year $t$ and YEAR$_{t}$ is the specific year corresponding to $t$.
+We standardize YEAR$_t$ to have mean 0 and standard deviation of one to facilitate comparison with previous estimated trends in EAWP abundance.
+This case study presents a unique test of the models as the acoustic data are temporally dense ($J = 42$ surveys) but spatially sparse (only $R = 4$ sites), while the count data are temporally sparse (only $L = 2$ surveys at some sites) but spatially dense ($I = 25$ sites).
+We ran three chains of 200,000 iterations with a burn in period of 60,000 and a thinning rate of 50, resulting in 8,400 samples from the posterior distribution of the parameters for each model.
+Model fit was assessed using a Bayesian p-value approach \citep{Gelman1996} with the Freeman-Tukey statistic as a measure of fit.
+A separate Bayesian p-value was computed for each data set used in a given model.